museum4punkt0/SwellAR/README.md

 ### Vuforia

-We use Vuforia 7.1.34 for AR tracking.
-The library has been embedded in the subdirectory  `vuforia-sdk-ios-7-1-34`.
-No additional setup is necessary.
+We use **Vuforia 7.1.34** for AR tracking.
+The library needs to be put into the `vuforia-sdk-ios` subdirectory.
+Specifically, the `build` folder from the [Vuforia SDK](https://developer.vuforia.com/downloads/sdk) needs to be present.

-> Note: The Vuforia license key is stored in the app's Info.plist under `VuforiaLicenseKey`.
+> Note: The Vuforia license key needs to be put in the app's Info.plist under `VuforiaLicenseKey`.

 ## Augmented Reality